iotaledger/chronicle.rs/examples/README.md

 ## About

-This folder contains examples of using Chronicle frame work.
+This directory contains examples of building your own permanode applications:

+- **[Broker](/broker):** An example of how to use Chronicle to build a custom permanode, using the API, Broker, and Storage apps

+- **[Permanode](/permanode):** An example of a CLI permanode application

+- **[Storage](/storage):** An example of how to use Chronicle as a storage provider

 ## Getting started

-- For the build process please refer to [here](../README.md)
-- Please download the dmp files [here](https://dbfiles.iota.org/?prefix=mainnet/history/) for importing
-- To run an example
+To run an example, do the following:

 ```bash
 cargo run --example [EXAMPLE_NAME]
 ```